204 Biology of Craniofacial Development and Tooth Movement (2 units) Spring

 Restrictions: Limited to Students enrolled in the MS program in Oral and Craniofacial Sciences.
 Activities: Student - Project

-Masters students in oral and cranifacial sciences shall establish their thesis committee; prepare, present, and modify as necessary the thesis project proposal.
-Students can take OCS 296 for either 1 or 2 consecutive quarters.
+Masters students in oral and craniofacial sciences shall establish their thesis committee; prepare, present, and modify as necessary the thesis project proposal.
+Students can take OR CRA FAC 296 for either 1 or 2 consecutive quarters.
 The grade will be assigned after completion of the course.
 If the students do not complete the course after two quarters and incomplete will be given for the course.